yormy/tripwire-laravel/docs/v1/guide/basic/setup.md

 * Malicious requests need to be recognized and responded to
 * Malicious users need to be blocked

 <!--@include: ../../definitions.md-->

 ## Recognizing and blocking malicious requests
 Recognizing malicious requests happen through the so called wires.
 When a wire is tripped, actions will be taken.
 These actions can be defined (see configuration).
 But we first need to define which wires to use.
-There are many different wires, but start with the basics
+There are many different wires and wire groups but start with the basics

 In your ```kernal.php``` make the following additions